lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 * lack of (or severe constraints on) advanced services such as IP multicast.

-More generally, it is about constrained networks whenever at least some of the nodes involved in the network exhibit these characteristics.
+More generally, the term "constrained networks" applies whenever at least some of the nodes involved in the network exhibit these characteristics.